gmazelier/gradle-jasperreports/README.md

 ## Description

 Provides the capability to compile JasperReports design files.
-This plugin is designed to work like the Maven plugins [Maven 2 JasperReports Plugin](http://mojo.codehaus.org/jasperreports-maven-plugin/) and [JasperReports-plugin](https://github.com/alexnederlof/Jasper-report-maven-plugin).
+This plugin is designed to work like the Maven plugins [Maven 2 JasperReports Plugin](http://mojo.codehaus.org/jasperreports-maven-plugin) and [JasperReports-plugin](https://github.com/alexnederlof/Jasper-report-maven-plugin).
+Much of this was inspired by these two projects.

 ## Usage

 ### Installation

+To use in Gradle 2.1 and later...

+    plugins {
+        id 'com.github.gmazelier.jasperreports' version '0.1.0'
+    }

+To use in earlier versions...

+    buildscript {
+        repositories {
+            jcenter()
+        }
+        dependencies {
+            classpath 'com.github.gmazelier:jasperreports-gradle-plugin:0.1.0'
+        }
+    }

+    apply plugin: 'com.github.gmazelier.jasperreports'

 ### Configuration